Table of Contents

 Unlike other cities struggling with water shortages in India, Dholera is proactive.
 Through smart city water management, integrated water management, and rainwater harvesting benefits, the city ensures reliable access for residents and industries.
 Its design prioritizes efficiency, sustainability, and resilience.

 Dholera isn’t just avoiding a crisis; it’s demonstrating how sustainable city design can balance growth with natural resource management.
-By addressing challenges upfront, the city sets a model for the next generation of smart cities across India.
+Through Dholera Smart City water management the city addresses challenges upfront and sets a model for the next generation of smart cities across India.